narlabharath/ct_vibe/backend/README.md

 ### Chat Interaction
 - **POST /query**: Accepts a question and session_id, stores both question and answer in a chat log (`chat.json`).
+  - Returns the answer as an ordered list of output events:
+    - Each event is either `{"type": "text", "content": ...}` or `{"type": "plot", "content": ...}` (base64 PNG image).
+    - Only user/assistant messages and plot images are included; internal debug prints/logs are not returned.
 - **GET /sessions/{session_id}/chat**: Returns the entire chat log (question-answer pairs) for the session.

 ---